 The Ultimate Guide to Influencing Skills and How to Use them to Best Effect

 In his book Tribes, Seth Godin states that it is leaders – and not managers – who shape the future of business, political and social organisations.
-And the most powerful tool a leader has, he asserts, is persuasion skills.
+And the most powerful tool a leader has, he asserts, is Influencing Skills.
 Godin:

 “Managers manage by using the authority the factory [or organisation] gives them… A manager can’t make change because that’s not his job.
 His job is to complete tasks assigned to him by someone else in the factory.
 Leaders, on the other hand, ….. use passion and ideas to lead people, as opposed to using threats and bureaucracy to manage them.”

 Whether it is convincing a child to eat their veggies or inspiring members of our staff to deliver, influencing and persuasion skills go a long way.
 And in the world of entrepreneurship, there is pressure to make others buy into your ideas, products and outlook.